 Plantar fasciitis surgery: Is it worth it?

-Generally, plantar fasciitis surgery is the last resort if other treatments fail.
+Generally, plantar fasciitis surgery is considered a last resort when other treatments have failed.
 A recent study comparing all surgical options for plantar fasciitis found no evidence to support one type of surgery over others.
 As 80% of cases of plantar fasciitis resolve after 12 months, we suggest delaying surgery for at least 12 months.

 Traditionally, surgeons cut the plantar fascia from the heel bone.
-However, we have concerns about this procedure, as releasing the plantar fascia reduces support for the medial arch, causing a flat foot.
-A flat foot causes problems in the ankle and foot.
+However, we have concerns about this procedure, as releasing the plantar fascia reduces support for the medial arch, potentially leading to a flat foot.
+Flat feet cause problems in the ankle and foot.

-However, one type of surgery called gastrocnemius fascia release shows some promise in plantar fasciitis.
-A recent study found that releasing the inside gastrocnemius fascia in the calf combined with stretching led to better outcomes than stretching alone.
-Also, this procedure avoids surgery directly at the heel.
-So overall, while we don’t recommend surgery, the gastrocnemius release is probably the better option if considering surgery.
+However, one type of surgery, known as gastrocnemius fascia release, shows promise in treating plantar fasciitis.
+A recent study found that releasing the inner gastrocnemius fascia in the calf, combined with stretching, led to better outcomes than stretching alone.
+Also, this procedure avoids surgery directlyont the heel.
+Overall, while we don’t recommend surgery, the gastrocnemius release is the better option if surgery is considered.

 Other frequently asked questions about plantar fasciitis: